IMT - Risk - People

 PhD in a world leading research environment

-The oceans are a key resource for addressing numerous international challenges; sustainable transportation, energy, and food production for the growing global population are all connected to the oceans and how humanity use them.
+The oceans are a key resource for addressing numerous international challenges; sustainable transportation, energy, and food production for the growing global population.

 Contact the Department of Marine Technology directly for more information, or take a look at the faculty webpages.